bitboxer/bookpile/README.md

 This is bookpile in a nutshell.

 Currently I am collecting a list of all online stores and library websites in the file [websites.json](websites.json).
-Feel free to add a PR to add more.
+Feel free to create a PR to add more.